 What are Fungal Toenails?

 The medical term for a fungal nail infection is Onychomycosis.
-Fungal toenails are caused by a microscopic organism called fungi.
+Fungal toenails are caused by microscopic organisms (fungi).
 Many individuals develop fungal toenails at some point in their life.
 It is not usually serious, but can be unpleasant and difficult to treat.
 The infection develops slowly and causes the nail to become discoloured, thickened and distorted.

 Symptoms of a Fungal Toenail